-25 Function: functions are life-cycle processes of the listed species taking place in critical habitat (for example, spawning, nursery, rearing, feeding and migration).
+&lt;sup>25 Function: A life-cycle process of the listed species taking place in critical habitat (for example, spawning, nursery, rearing, feeding, and migration).
+The function informs the rationale for its protection.
+The identification of critical habitat must describe how the functions support a life process necessary for the survival or recovery of species at risk.

-26 Feature: each life-cycle function is supported by one or more features, which are the essential biophysical components of the critical habitat (for example, a redd).
+&lt;sup>26 Feature: Every function is the result of a single or multiple feature(s), which are the structural components of the critical habitat.
+Features describe the essential structural component that provides the requisite function(s) to meet the species' needs.
 Features may change over time and usually consist of more than one part, or attribute.
 A change or disruption to the feature or any of its attributes may affect the function and its ability to meet the biological needs of the species.

-27 Attribute: attributes are measurable properties or characteristics of a feature.
+&lt;sup>27 Attribute: Attributes are measurable properties or characteristics of a feature.
 Attributes describe how the identified features support the identified functions necessary for the species' life processes.
+Together, the attributes allow the feature to support the function.
+In essence, attributes provide the greatest level of information about a feature, the quality of the feature, and how the feature is able to support the life-cycle requirements of the species.

-Life stage Function 25 Feature(s) 26 Attribute(s) 27 Summer water temperatures < 24°C, and dissolved oxygen levels > 7 mg/L Deep pools (> 0.6 m depth) with little current (important as refugia for overwintering) Adequate supply of overwinter prey species (aquatic insect larvae) High contribution of ground water and stabilized flow conditions Adult Feeding, cover, winter refugia Reaches of streams containing both pool and riffle habitats, bankfull channel width Undercut banks and in-stream structure such as boulders and woody debris (preferred cover of the Redside Dace) • Summer wetted stream widths 0.5 to 20 m, depths 0.1 to 2 m Substrates include boulders, sand, clay, silt, mud, gravel, and detritus Relatively clear waters (preference for clear waters, but sometimes occur in moderate turbidity) Summer water temperatures < 24°C, and dissolved oxygen levels > 7 mg/L Deep pools (> 0.6 m depth) with little current (important as refugia for overwintering) Adequate supply of overwinter prey species (aquatic insect larvae) High contribution of ground water and stabilized flow conditions All life stages Feeding, cover, maintenance of water quality Riparian vegetation 30 m extending from bankfull channel, including, but not limited to, low, overhanging vegetation (grasses, forbs, shrubs) Adequate supply of terrestrial insect species
+Life stage Function Feature(s) Attribute(s) Substrates include boulders, sand, clay, silt, mud, gravel, and detritus Relatively clear waters (preference for clear waters, but sometimes occur in moderate turbidity) Summer water temperatures &lt; 24°C, and dissolved oxygen levels &gt; 7 mg/L Deep pools (> 0.6 m depth) with little current (important as refugia for overwintering) Adequate supply of overwinter prey species (aquatic insect larvae) High contribution of ground water and stabilized flow conditions Adult Feeding, cover, winter refugia Reaches of streams containing both pool and riffle habitats, bankfull channel width Undercut banks and in-stream structure such as boulders and woody debris (preferred cover of the Redside Dace) Summer wetted stream widths 0.5 to 20 m, depths 0.1 to 2 m Substrates include boulders, sand, clay, silt, mud, gravel, and detritus Relatively clear waters (preference for clear waters, but sometimes occur in moderate turbidity) Summer water temperatures &lt; 24°C, and dissolved oxygen levels &gt; 7 mg/L Deep pools (> 0.6 m depth) with little current (important as refugia for overwintering) Adequate supply of overwinter prey species (aquatic insect larvae) High contribution of ground water and stabilized flow conditions All life stages Feeding, cover, maintenance of water quality Riparian vegetation 30 m extending from bankfull channel, including, but not limited to, low, overhanging vegetation (grasses, forbs, shrubs) Adequate supply of terrestrial insect species

-Life stage Function 25 Feature(s) 26 Attribute(s) 27 All life stages Spawning, cover, nursery, feeding, maintenance of water quality Meander belt 28 Area on either side of a watercourse representing the farthest potential limit of channel migration through time All life stages Feeding, cover, maintenance of water quality Vegetated area beyond meander belt 30 m extending from the meander belt (measured horizontally) including, but not limited to, low, overhanging vegetation (grasses, forbs, shrubs) Adequate supply of terrestrial insect species
+Life stage Function Feature(s) Attribute(s) All life stages Spawning, cover, nursery, feeding, maintenance of water quality Meander belt Area on either side of a watercourse representing the farthest potential limit of channel migration through time All life stages Feeding, cover, maintenance of water quality Vegetated area beyond meander belt 30 m extending from the meander belt (measured horizontally) including, but not limited to, low, overhanging vegetation (grasses, forbs, shrubs) Adequate supply of terrestrial insect species

-28 The meander belt is not included for watercourses that are classed as municipal drains under Ontario's Drainage Act.
+&lt;sup>28 The meander belt is not included for watercourses that are classed as municipal drains under Ontario's Drainage Act.
 The meander belt includes and maintains stream channel through time, and maintains channel morphology (which preserves riffle and pool sequences).